Land of a Million Drums

 "Land of a Million Drums" is a song by the American hip hop duo OutKast featuring Killer Mike and Sleepy Brown, released on July 4, 2002.
-It is the first and only non-album single to be released by the duo.
+It is one of two non-album singles to be released by the duo (the other being the promotional single "In Due Time").
 The song was featured on the soundtrack of the first live-action Scooby-Doo film.

 The single was well-received in the United Kingdom, where it reached the 46th position on the 2002 singles charts.
 However, the song was not as successful in the United States, where it failed to chart.
-It is considered by some critics to be among the worst songs recorded by the group.
+In 2013, Al Shipley of Complex included it on his list of "20 Horrible Songs Made By Great Rappers".

 There is no fully uncensored version of this song.
 The version credited as the "Explicit Version" on both the CD singles and the 12 inch vinyl, that both carry a Parental Advisory sticker, is still partially censored and have the Scooby-Doo sound effects removed.